elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, there are no known restrictions on Object property names, but we should avoid reserved words even though we can technically use them.</div><br />
   <div><strong>Technical Response:</strong> There are no known constraints on naming Object properties.
-However, reserve keywords do not get permitted in most JavaScript components.
+However, we should not use reserved keywords in most JavaScript components.
 It is possible to utilize reserved keywords as property names without making a mistake, although it is not encouraged.
 They can be strings or symbols (a specific form of identifier).<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />